awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/cloudformation-serverless-application.md

 You can create a product that includes one or more AMIs, delivered using one or more AWS CloudFormation templates, with serverless components incorporated into the product\.
 For example, you can create a product with one AMI configured as a controller server and another AMI configured as a worker server, delivered as a AWS CloudFormation stack\.
 The AWS CloudFormation template used to create the stack can include the definition to set up an AWS Lambda function that is triggered by an event in one of the servers\.

-When you use this approach to design your product, you can simplify the architecture and make it easier for your customers to launch\.
+When you use this approach to design your product, you can simplify the architecture and make it easier for your buyers to launch\.
 This approach can also make it easier for you to update your product\.

 For information about creating AMIs for your product, see [AMI\-based products](ami-products.md)\.
 For information about completing AWS CloudFormation templates for your product, see [AMI\-based delivery using AWS CloudFormation](cloudformation.md)\.

 When you define your serverless application, you use an AWS Serverless Application Model \(AWS SAM\) template that you store in the AWS Serverless Application Repository\.
 AWS SAM is an open\-source framework for building serverless applications\.
 During deployment, AWS SAM transforms and expands the SAM syntax into AWS CloudFormation syntax\.
 The AWS Serverless Application Repository is a managed repository for serverless applications\.
-It makes it possible for you to store and share reusable applications so customers can assemble and deploy serverless architectures\.
+It makes it possible for you to store and share reusable applications so buyers can assemble and deploy serverless architectures\.
 To create and offer this type of product, complete the following steps:

 **Topics**
 + [Create a serverless application](#cloudformation-serverless-application-procedure-step-1)